TheresaLui/SelfHelpContent_v2/articles/problemscopingques.artostest/filexbuild.md

 		"id": "problem_description",
 		"order": 3,
 		"controlType": "multilinetextbox",
-		"displayLabel": "Please provide a description of the problem including", "watermarkText": "provide as much of the above information here as you can", "required": true,
+		"displayLabel": "Please provide a description of the problem including;", "watermarkText": "provide as much of the above information here as you can", "required": true,
 		"useAsAdditionalDetails": true,
 		"hints": [{
 			"text": "A list of the events that manifested the problem."
 		}, {
-			"text": "Any recent code changes or updates that might have triggered the issue" }, {
+			"text": "Any recent code changes or updates that might have triggered the issue."
+		}, {
-			"text": "The contents of the build_option variable" }, {
+			"text": "The contents of the 'build_option' variable."
+		}, {
-			"text": "A sample program that exhibits the problem, if possible" }]
+			"text": "A sample program that exhibits the problem, if possible."
+		}]
 	}, {
 		"id": "User Guides",